The Personal Annual Review

 “We suffer more in imagination than in reality.” — Seneca

-A few months ago, I wrote about Tim Ferriss' fear-setting framework in the newsletter.
-The idea behind it is to get closer to your fears in order to fight back against them.
+We have to get closer to our fears in order to fight back against them.

-Fear distorts reality—question five forces you to confront and reflect on it.
+Fear distorts reality—Question 5 forces you to confront and reflect on it.

 Deconstruct the fears that held you back:

-Sahil Response: Making the decision to move on from the podcast I had co-hosted was the right decision, but I made it six months too late due to fear.
-I was afraid that moving on would be viewed as a failure, when the reality was that moving on was progress towards my ideal day and life.
-The structure and flow was not a fit (for me or my co-host/friend) and I allowed the fear of the external perception of ending it to keep me involved for far too long.
-This burned a ton of time that could have been redeployed into more energy creating activities, or into time with my son (the most important thing!).
+Sahil Response: Making the decision to walk away from a business I had been working on with close friends was the right one, but I made it six months too late due to fear.
+I was afraid that moving on would harm our relationships, when the reality was that moving on was progress towards my ideal day and life.
+The structure and flow was not a fit and I allowed the fear of losing the friendship to keep me involved for far too long.
+This burned a ton of time that could have been redeployed into more energy creating activities (or into time with my wife and son!).

 Question 6: What were my greatest hits and worst misses this year?